ISO 14001:2026 Clause 8

 Clause 8.2 — Emergency preparedness and response

-Clause 8.2 asks the organisation to prepare for and respond to potential emergency situations that can have environmental impacts.
+Clause 8.2 asks the organisation to establish, implement and maintain the processes needed to prepare for and respond to potential emergency situations identified through environmental aspects planning.

 Environmental emergencies may include: